Chiller Maintenance Schedule

 The parts of the maintenance schedule that relate to DX evaporators are:

 The inside of the tubes are in the clean environment of the fridge system.
 This means they do not become fouled.
-A tube insulating issue can be caused on the inside by oil.
+A tube insulating issue, however, can be caused on the inside by oil.
 If there are issues with the oil return system, the oil can pool in the evaporator.
 A low refrigerant charge can have the same effect.
 Written into the maintenance schedule are manual oil return and oil draining visits.
 During these visits, the monitoring of the refrigerant charge is also carried out.

 If a sensor is not located in its pocket correctly, or without sufficient heat transfer paste- it will read incorrectly back to the electronic expansion valve driver.
 This will cause the expansion valve to malfunction.